-1. Acquire broad-based knowledge of information and concepts related to writing and speaking, mathematics, physical and natural sciences, social and behavioral sciences, humanities, foreign language, and fine arts.
+1. Acquire broad-based knowledge of information and concepts related to Communication, mathematics, physical and natural sciences, social and behavioral sciences, humanities, foreign language, and fine arts.

 Apply critical thinking skills to demonstrate comprehension of subjects taken and practical application of information.
 Demonstrate that they are prepared to pass the state licensure exam.